Ellen, "Can we dip down to New Orleans? Have some good food, screw around in the French Quarter?"

 "He's gonna stay in the car and call somebody."

-"Even better, shoot him een car."
+"Even better, shoot him een car, no dead body on street."

 They hang out all day alternating spots with a view of the campus.
 Serge's car stays put.